My Herbs Blog

 This inconspicuous 198 page book, written in 1979, changed my life and how I help others with herbs.
 I highly recommend it if you are a practitioner, or someone serious about helping your family and community with herbal remedies.
 I have a link here to Amazon for purchase.
-My thanks ahead of time, and it is inexpensive- but a must have for any herbalist.
+My thanks ahead of time, and the book is inexpensive- but a must have for any herbalist.

 I read this book with my husband on our way to Connecticut and back a few years ago.
 We sometimes do this, where the passenger takes turns reading to the driver.
 I guess it is like the old fashioned way to do a "book on tape."
 I find that reading out loud is extremely relaxing.
 That may just be me.

 Reading is the best way to learn, besides hands on actual practice.
 Reading from books- is so much better than digital books.
 Real books have energy.
 They have power.
 They are "alive."
 I do have a KINDLE and I do read from it every night, but nothing beats a good solid book in real life.
-I want to always believe we will have books this way, in some form.
+I want to always believe we will have books this way, in solid form.

 I digress a little, this post is about how this book has changed my life.